tidev/titanium-identity/README.md

 <h1 align="center">🔐 Ti.Identity</h1>

-The Ti.Identity module allows you to use Fingerprint authentication, Keychain Access and Face authentication (iOS) with Axway Titanium.
+<p align="center">This native module allows you to use Fingerprint authentication, Keychain Access and Face authentication (iOS) with Axway Titanium.</p>

 ## Requirements
 - Titanium Mobile SDK 6.2.0 or later